semuconsulting/pyubx2/README.md

 ```
 1. attribute names must be unique within each message class
 2. attribute types must be one of the valid types (I1, U2, X4, etc.)
-3. if the attribute is scaled, attribute type is list of [attribute type as string (I1, U2, etc.), scaling factor as float (e.g. 10 ** -7)]
+3. if the attribute is scaled, attribute type is list of [attribute type as string (I1, U2, etc.), scaling factor as float] e.g. {"lat": [I4, 1e-7]}
 4. repeating or bitfield groups must be defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32